Every woman would love to know some great pregnancy hacks. They can be lifesavers when it comes to problems during pregnancy.

 It’s also important to wear bodysuits if you’re pregnant during winter so you stay warm.

-Also, when you buy dresses, choose ones you can wear after your pregnancy too.
+Also, when you buy dresses (and pregnancy shoes), choose ones you can wear after your pregnancy too.
 By just adding some accessories, it’ll look like a whole new dress.

 5. Bra extenders

 This is another great pregnancy hack that will save you from buying bras every month.